 Sophie Tajan is a French photographer based in Paris.
 Sophie’s work crosses genres and is as based in colour as it is in colour’s absence; throughout her work Sophie’s voice remains consistent.

-amoxicillin buy 250mg JLM: What is the creative community like in Paris?
+taking amoxicillin with painkillers JLM: What is the creative community like in Paris?
 Do you find it to be a good place for photography?

 Now I also could say that it’s not great for photography, because you can’t photograph a city like Paris, but I realize that New Yorkers say the same about N.Y. and London photographers are sick of old yellow bricks on photographs.
 I think it’s the right place for me as a photographer right now, even though I often crave to escape it for a while.
 The only good solution is to try to travel as much as possible!